ashes999/khadijas-kitten/README.md

 In this example, the first element is a monkey sprite positioned at `(32, 32)` which plays `assets/audio/sfx/monkey-noises` when clicked.
 The second example is a spritesheet of `monkey_helmet` at `(64, 96)`.
 The animation frames are `50x55` pixels each.
 The first frame shows until the player clicks on it, at which point all eight frames play at 8fps.
 You can also specify a `z` value (higher values are drawn on top of lower values).

 Elements appear relative to the top-left corner of the screen by default.
-To position them relative to a different corner, specify `placement` with one of `["top-left", "top-right", "bottom-left", "bottom-right"]` instead.
+To position them relative to a different corner, specify `placement` with one of `["top-left", "top-center", "top-right", "bottom-left", "bottom-right"]` instead.

 Elements can also specify an `onClick` handler, with the format `show(screen name)`.
 When clicked, the element transitions the player to the specified screen.
 (If the element has an animation, the animation doesn't play.)